 If there was a color of the autumn season (besides orange) crimson would be it.
 Put together a beautiful design of rich red foliage and flowers for a boutonniere that’s quintessentially fall.

-While greenery is becoming more commonplace in terms of overall wedding design (like a greenery-only bridal bouquet), when it comes to boutonnieres, less can actually do more.
-Combine a single rose with various greenery for something playful, yet still stately.
+While greenery is becoming more commonplace in terms of overall wedding design (like a greenery-only bridal bouquet), less can actually do more when it comes to boutonnieres.
+Combine a single white flower with greens for something playful yet stately.

 Pay Homage to the Harvest